Hire an Accessibility Specialist

 Whether it’s a public building or privately owned structure leased or occupied by government agencies, a place of public accommodation, or a commercial facility, an APA member can help with accessibility planning and compliance.

-Search our Find a Professional page * for APA specialists registered in Texas and qualified to help throughout the U.S. with:
+Search our Find a Professional page for a specific firm or by putting your state or locale into the "service area" field.
+These APA specialists are qualified to help throughout the U.S. with:

 • Plan reviewing to verify that your plans are designed to be in compliance with all applicable federal, state, and/or local accessibility codes before construction begins